robinboncoeur/Art/docs/writing/Guiding.md

 ### Why this works

 Lauren holding down the fort is excellent.
 It shows trust.
 Wardrobe no longer collapses when Mara leaves, and Lauren has become functionally part of the women’s system.
 That matters.

+[Note]: **Lauren has been a key player since her early participation in Wardrobe's growth.
+He management skills have been well established.
+She is a member of the Mara-Celeste-Lauren triumverate.
+Definitely not a bit player.**

 Mara taking Celeste to Tasmania also works because it should not feel like “Mara invited Celeste on an emotional development trip.”
 It should feel like: